emareg/paper-checker/README.md

 ### Plagiarism Checker (`-p` option)
 **experimental!**

-Will find significant sentences and compare them to google search matches.
+The script will try to find significant sentences, which are then compared to Google search results.
 This is a very poor approach but useful as a minimal effort with zero cost.